celo-org/celo-blockchain/.github/CONTRIBUTING.md

 # Contributing

-Thank you for considering making a contribution to the Celo community!
+Thank you for considering contributing to the Celo community!
 Everyone is encouraged to contribute, even the smallest fixes are welcome.

-If you'd like to contribute to Celo, please fork, fix, commit and send a pull request for the maintainers to review.
+If you'd like to contribute to Celo, please fork, fix, commit, and send a pull request for the maintainers to review.

 If you wish to submit more complex changes, please sync with a core developer first.